 Why Homemade Broth?

 Bone broth is nutrient dense!
 It contains vitamins and minerals that are easily absorbed by the body including calcium, magnesium, phosphorus, silicon, sulfur chondroitin, glucosamine, and a variety of trace minerals.
 Bone broth is rich in gelatin which supports healthy digestion.
-Broth has natural anti-inflammatory properties and inhibits infections…hence it is commonly referred to as “Jewish Penicillin”.
+Broth has natural anti-inflammatory properties and inhibits infections.
 Store bought just doesn’t measure up in nutrients or taste!

 The Recipe: Homemade Chicken Broth in the Instant Pot!